godotengine/godot-docs/tutorials/3d/standard_material_3d.rst

 .. image:: img/spatial_material25.png

-Proximity and distance fade
+Proximity and Distance Fade
 ----------------------------

 Godot allows materials to fade by proximity to each other as well as depending on the distance from the viewer.
 Proximity fade is useful for effects such as soft particles or a mass of water with a smooth blending to the shores.

+.. image:: img/spatial_material_proxfade.gif

 Distance fade is useful for light shafts or indicators that are only present after a given distance.

-Keep in mind enabling these enables alpha blending, so abusing them for an entire scene is usually not a good idea.
+Keep in mind enabling proximity fade and distance fade with pixel alpha mode enables alpha blending.
+Alpha blending is more performance intensive, and doesn't allow for depth mapping so the mesh can't have a shadow.
+So abusing them for an entire scene is usually not a good idea.

-.. image:: img/spatial_material_proxfade.gif

 Render priority
 ---------------